bioagrisrls/bioagri-website/README.md

 ```

 #### 1. Open PgAdmin4
-After successful running, open your web browser e go to: http://localhost:5050 or open your PgAdmin4 application
+After successful running, open your web browser e go to: http://localhost:5050 or open your PgAdmin4 application.
 Authenticate yourself with:
 ```shell
 Username: admin@web.unical.it